magento/devdocs/guides/v2.0/config-guide/solr/ht_magento2-solr.md

     java -version

 If the message <code>java: command not found</code> displays, you must install the Java SDK as discussed in the next section.
-*	Tomcat or Jetty servlet container.

 This topic discusses using Jetty, which comes with Solr.
-Consult another resource, such as the <a href="http://wiki.apache.org/solr/SolrTomcat" target="_blank">Solr Wiki</a>, to use Tomcat with Solr.<br />
+Consult another resource, such as the <a href="http://wiki.apache.org/solr/SolrTomcat" target="_blank">Solr Wiki</a>, to use Tomcat with Solr.

 To see if you're currently running Jetty and to check the version, see <a href="https://wiki.eclipse.org/Jetty/FAQ#How_do_I_know_which_version_of_Jetty_I_am_running.3F" target="_blank">How to find out the version of Jetty</a>.

 <h2 id="install-prereq-software">Installing prerequisite software</h2>